I received a lot of emails and comments regarding the best software development life cycle model. So, I had to write my opinion about that.

 I have a software project “Election management system ” and I want to choose a process model what do you think is the suitable one?
 The software requirements are clear.
 I think V-model is suitable but I’m not sure.

 In this case, with this limited input about the case, I think we had enough information to build up the decision.
 First, it is election management system which is a sensitive kind of systems which needs an accuracy of data collection and privacy of data collected and how to manage fraud cases and detect them, which need deep business understanding and risk management as well as excellent testing cases.
-When we review the most known SDLC model, we will see some models can fit as result of that the requirements analysis activity has been finished with clear understanding about the requirements, let us first exclude some models
+When we review the most known SDLC model, we will see some models can fit as result of that the requirements analysis activity has been finished with a clear understanding about the requirements, let us first exclude some models

 - Agile Model: the kind of software does not require to be agile as it cannot be operational in phases, while the agile model can increase the interaction with the customer to validate the requirements and the final expectation. while we have also clear requirements and there are a lot of reference design for elections systems and basic features which can be used to realize the solution.